Fixer Uppers in San Diego

 Frequently Asked Questions

-Which San Diego neighborhoods are best for fixer upper investments? +
+Which San Diego neighborhoods offer the best fixer-upper opportunities? +

 Nearby Cities